Agentic AI-RAN: Enabling Intent-Driven, Explainable and Self-Evolving Open RAN Intelligence: Abstract

 \section{Abstract}

-Open RAN (O-RAN) exposes rich control and telemetry interfaces across the Non-RT RIC, Near-RT RIC, and distributed units, but also makes it harder to operate multi-tenant, multi-objective RANs in a safe and auditable manner.
-In parallel, agentic AI systems with explicit planning, tool use, memory, and self-management offer a natural way to structure long-lived control loops.
-This article surveys how such agentic controllers can be brought into O-RAN: we review the O-RAN architecture, contrast agentic controllers with conventional ML/RL xApps, and organise the task landscape around three clusters: network slice life-cycle, radio resource management (RRM) closed loops, and cross-cutting security, privacy, and compliance.
-We then introduce a small set of agentic primitives (Plan-Act-Observe-Reflect, skills as tool use, memory and evidence, and self-management gates) and show, in a multi-cell O-RAN simulation, how they improve slice life-cycle and RRM performance compared to conventional baselines and ablations that remove individual primitives.
-Security, privacy, and compliance are discussed as architectural constraints and open challenges for standards-aligned deployments.
-This framework achieves an average 8.83\% reduction in resource usage across three classic network slices.
+The open radio access network (O-RAN) exposes rich control and telemetry interfaces across the non-real-time RAN intelligent controller (Non-RT RIC), near-real-time RIC (Near-RT RIC), and distributed units, but {also complicates the operation of} multi-tenant, multi-objective RANs in a safe and auditable manner.
+In parallel, agentic artificial intelligence (AI) systems with explicit planning, tool use, memory, and self-management offer a natural way to structure long-lived control loops. {This article studies how such agentic controllers can be brought into O-RAN.
+We contrast agentic controllers with conventional machine learning (ML)/reinforcement learning (RL) xApps and organize the O-RAN task landscape around three clusters: network slice life-cycle, radio resource management (RRM) closed loops, and cross-cutting security, privacy, and compliance.} We then introduce a {compact} set of agentic primitives {—Plan-Act-Observe-Reflect, skills as tool use, memory and evidence, and self-management gates—} and show, in a multi-cell O-RAN simulation, {that} they improve slice life-cycle and RRM performance {relative to} conventional baselines and ablations that remove individual primitives. {The framework achieves an average 8.83\% reduction in resource usage across three classic network slices.}